What are the prospects for the price of gold by 2025?

 Inflation hedge and weakened fiat currency

 Gold is often seen as a store of value during periods of inflation or currency depreciation.
-When a central bank prints money or when the purchasing power of a currency declines, gold can act as a hedge.
-This is particularly true when the real return on bonds is negative (low nominal rates or inflation ).
+When a central bank prints money or when the purchasing power of a currency declines, gold can act as a buffer.
+This is particularly true when the real return on bonds is negative (low nominal rates or high inflation).

 Industrial use, jewelry and physical demand